 Be realistic about how much you can fit in

 An important rule of honeymoon planning is to try not to pack too much in!

 How soon after the wedding?

 Once you’ve got an idea of where you want to go then it’s up to you to deal with practicalities.

 Package deals can be good value if you’re prepared to haggle.
 If you are booking flights and accommodation separately, remember that most airlines release flights for sale eleven months in advance.
 This means you can book almost a year before you travel.
-Compare flight prices using a site such as Kayak or Skyscanner.
+Compare flight prices using a site such as Kayak.

 Incidentally, don’t be tempted to book the honeymoon in your wife’s married name.
 You may be keen for her to start using it, but getting all the arrangements in place in advance for your wife to travel in her new name straight after the wedding is a planning nightmare.
 In some cases – such as applying for visas – it’s actually impossible.

 Passports, visas and jabs

 You should have at least six month’s validity on your passport when you travel –check the dates on your passport and your fiancée’s too.
 You can check visa requirements for any country in the world on the Foreign Office’s website.

 If you are travelling to a part of the world where you might need jabs, you will need to visit your doctor at least eight weeks prior to travel.
 Fit for Travel can give you an idea of what you might need.

 Once your holiday is booked, try to get travel insurance as soon as you can.
 Almost all travel insurance policies include cancellation cover, and you may as well get the benefit of it straight away.